arman-mokhtari/podcaster/README.md

 ## About

-👋 Welcome to our innovative Podcaster app!
+👋 Welcome to our innovative Podcaster app!<br/>
-🚀 This app leverages AI-powered features such as text-to-multiple-voices functionality.
+🚀 This app leverages AI-powered features such as text-to-multiple-voices functionality.<br/>
 🔧 Built with the latest technologies including Next.js 14, Clerk, ShadcnUi and Convex.

 ## Key Features